 - EXAMPLE: St Thomas’ Hospital

-- EXAMPLE: (some writers prefer) Charles' book (ie. without the apostrophe 's')
+- EXAMPLE: (some writers prefer) Charles' book (i.e. without the additional 's')

-With a plural noun that already ends in -s: add an apostrophe after the s:
+With a plural noun that already ends in -s: add an apostrophe after the s to mark a possessive:

 - EXAMPLE: The mansion was converted into a girls’ school.